 To view an example that demonstrates how to use the

-wText property, see Getting an Edit Control's Text.
+wText property, see Getting an Edit Control's Text in Desktop Windows Applications.

 SetText Action (Edit and Combo Box Controls)